 Landscape Gardening At A Glance

-Landscape Gardening involves the art and science of the selection and culturing of plants, and the arrangement of landscape structures using materials such as soil, wood, stone and concrete.
+Landscape Horticulture involves the art and science of the selection and culturing of plants, and the arrangement of landscape structures using materials such as soil, wood, stone and concrete.

 During your post secondary studies you will learn to identify a wide variety of plants and pests, the production of nurseries, and the design and construction of landscapes.
 Your education will be a combination of in-classroom learning studying topics such as the science of botany and horticultural marketing, and hands-on experience ranging from surveying and machine operation, to golf course maintenance and greenhouse production.